aspnet/AzureSignalR-samples/samples/AuthRefreshSample/Serverless/Management/README.md

 # Authentication Refresh in Serverless Mode with the Management SDK

 This ASP.NET Core app is the serverless authentication boundary for Azure SignalR Service.
 It uses the Management SDK to negotiate a connection and refresh its authentication without reconnecting.
-The existing `Default/Client` is used unchanged.
+The shared `Client/` is used unchanged.

 ## Prerequisites